nmikhol/apisupport_hosted_fields/README.md

 ### Prerequisites

-Please make sure you have node installed on your machine
+Please make sure you have node installed on your machine.
+Use `node -v` in terminal to see if it is installed.

 ```
 Node installation: https://nodejs.org/en/download/